 Cardozo Law School (J.D.
 2019, magna cum laude)

 Freedom of Information

-United States District Courts, Southern and Eastern Districts of New York
+United States District Courts for the Southern, Eastern, and Western Districts of New York

 Member, National Lawyers Guild